-Design Notes: About any Tourmaline design will work well, although I generally prefer a shallow checkerboard on darker rough.
+Design Notes: About any Tourmaline design will work well for an indicolite tourmaline, although I generally prefer a shallow checkerboard on darker rough.
 My Smith Bar is a very good choice for dark axis “c” rough.
 Also most of my reflector designs work very well.

 Design Links: Signature #4 – This is good for about any rough

 Easy Emerald – This is a classic and works well on poor “c” axis colored stones